casprwang/blog/content/blog/2017-10-01-use-jsonstringify-for-storing-in-sets.md

   - set
 ---

-Set can store different kinds of element, but specifically for storing Arrays, you will have to use `JSON.stringify()` to avoid duplication.
+Set can store kinds of element, but specifically for storing Arrays, you will have to use `JSON.stringify()` to avoid duplication.

 without stringify: